G. B. Jones: Themes

-In an interview with Xtra Toronto, Jones shares, “I was interested in certain issues that I don’t think many people may have picked up on in the work, ideas about authority figures, power, obviously, and the abuse of power, and gender roles as they pertain to both sexes.
-I think there’s been a tendency to take a very reductivist view of the work as simply erotic and kind of dismiss that there could be any other concerns involved.”
+In an interview with Xtra Toronto, Jones shares, "I was interested in certain issues that I don't think many people may have picked up on in the work, ideas about authority figures, power, obviously, and the abuse of power, and gender roles as they pertain to both sexes.
+I think there's been a tendency to take a very reductivist view of the work as simply erotic and kind of dismiss that there could be any other concerns involved."

 According to Dodie Bellamy, G. B. Jones "co-opts the male-on-male objectifying gaze of gay erotica and converts it to a female-on-female gaze" and herTom Girls series of drawings (based on the work of Tom of Finland) are "unapologetic, thrillingly anti-assimilationist."
 Jones gives her marginalized female characters a place to reclaim their power.
 By changing the narrative, Jones's drawings allow viewers to compare the effect of women in those positions of authority versus the men.

-Legacy

-J.D.s would go on to inspire future queercore zines like S.C.A.B (Society for the Annihilation of Breeders) and Fanorama.
-Fifth Column would qo on to pave the path for queercore, riot grrl scenes, and entire movements such as Queercore Punk and Vaginal Davis.

-On Queerness
+Queercore

-Jones coined the term “homocore” with LaBruce to cater to the social mutants of the underground.
+Jones coined the term "homocore" with LaBruce to cater to the social mutants of the underground.
 It later evolved into "queercore" to be more inclusive.